MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-view-report.md

 - **Indeterminate queries**: queries whose performance change was uncertain.
 - **Same**: queries whose performance stayed the same across instances A and B.

+### Individual query drilldown
-**Individual Query Drilldown** - You can select the query template links to see more detailed information about specific queries.
+You can select the query template links to see more detailed information about specific queries.

 ![Query Drilldown](./media/database-experimentation-assistant-view-report/dea-view-report-drilldown.png)